 While this may not be a big difference in comparisons between a packaged unit vs. split systems, since split systems are also quiet, any damage to its indoor evaporator can lead to a lot of noise.
 In homes with young or elderly people, noise can be quite an issue.

 Though both types of systems can be noisy, having their packaged unit outside can be a great thing for many homeowners.

 Since the packaged unit and all its parts are outside, any small weather change or gust of wind can bring something that causes damage to the system.
 Many of these system’s models often have some form of protection for that purpose, but – in more extreme climates – a particularly harsh blizzard or hailstorm can still affect the system negatively.
 And the weather is just one of the ways damage can happen!

 There are a number of pros that come with installing a packaged or split system in your home.
 However, it’s not uncommon for these systems to break down or malfunction.
-Fortunately, fixing these kinds of issues is as simple as contacting our team at Clover Services.
+Fortunately, fixing these kinds of issues is as simple as contacting our team at Clover Contracting.